UXAspects/UXAspects/CONTRIBUTING.md

 ## Run tests

 UX Aspects uses Karma for unit tests, and Protractor for end-to-end (e2e) tests.
-The Protractor tests will also do screenshot comparisons when run on a Linux environment.
 The tests should always be run before making a pull request.

 ````bash
 npm run test
 ````

-> Note: Due to technical limitations, when running the tests on a non-Linux platform (e.g. Windows) only a subset of the tests will run.
-See [Screenshot Testing](https://github.com/UXAspects/UXAspects/blob/master/guides/developer-standard.md#screenshot-testing) for a workaround, or verify the test result using a Jenkins build.
+> Note: The first run of the Protractor tests may take longer than expected, in order to download and deploy the required Docker container.

 ## Start a Jenkins build

 > Note: The Jenkins server is only available on the intranet.
 If the following link is not accessible, this part can be skipped.

-See [Using Jenkins](https://github.houston.softwaregrp.net/caf/ux-aspects-micro-focus/blob/EL-3612-contributing/JENKINS.md) for information on creating a continuous integration (CI) build for your branch.
+See [Using Jenkins](https://github.houston.softwaregrp.net/caf/ux-aspects-micro-focus/blob/master/JENKINS.md) for information on creating a continuous integration (CI) build for your branch.

 ## Make a pull request